Tag Archives: Joan Boix

 With this review we tie up the Wildcat real time read through.
 Yes, there are two recent graphic novel collections and the merge with Eagle to round up, but for the original comic this marks the end and I can’t help but feel a bit sad about that.
 The Wildcat Winter Special has a lot to live up to then, it’s been a long time coming after all.
 The comic finished in March and we’ve had nothing since the Holiday Special in May.
 So did it satiate the cravings for fans?

 Earlier in the year Eagle announced there would be a Wildcat Holiday Special and an annual.
 While the latter never materialised I think it’s clear the content for it ended up in the Winter Special instead.
 (Just like the OiNK Winter Special in that regard.)
-Things kick off inside with a reprint of the preview issue’s cover and strip, a black and white reprint of a formerly gorgeously coloured Joe Alien pin up by Ron Smith which results in his eyes looking hauntingly dead, and then two whole pages are taken up with a ‘Spot the Difference’, which boils down to a page from Eagle (I presume, I’ve never seen it before) reprinted twice.
+Things kick off inside with a reprint of the preview issue’s cover and strip, a black and white reprint of a former gorgeously coloured Joe Alien pin up by Ron Smith (which results in his eyes looking hauntingly dead) and then two whole pages are taken up with a ‘Spot the Difference’, which boils down to a page from Eagle (I presume, I’ve never seen it before) reprinted twice.

 In fact we don’t get anything new until page 16!
-Not a reassuring start for a special which cost a little less than the thicker, hardback annuals but it does come on lovely glossy paper throughout and a nice, thick (even glossier) cover, hence the price.
+Not a reassuring start for a special which cost a little less than the thicker, hardback annuals but it does come on lovely glossy paper throughout and a nice, thick (even shinier) cover, hence the price.
 I suppose we could call it a premium special of sorts (like the Super Naturals Adventure Book from the previous year) and various titles in Fleetway’s range would get one of these over the next few years.
 It’s strange reading the preview strip again, before the character of Turbo Jones softened and developed in the fortnightly.
 Here he comes across as a bit of a nonce.

 The gorgeous new Ian Kennedy cover portrays the first original strip inside which stars all of our team leaders, the first time this has happened since the preview issue in fact.
 The Games, drawn by John Gillatt (Jet-Ace Logan, Billy’s Boots, Ring Raiders), is a six pager that is annoyingly split into two-page chunks throughout the first half of the issue.
 It quite clearly wasn’t written to be read this way, meaning it keeps stopping mid flow.
 Still, it’s nice to see the whole team together and the first couple of pages do get the blood pumping.

 Unfortunately it never really develops beyond this initial excitement.
 The idea of aliens forcing the humans into a death match against their will isn’t original even for Wildcat.
-In the Holiday Special Loner was already put through something similar in a quite brilliant prose story and later in this special the same thing happens to him again, so the fact he’s caught up in a similar plot for the third time is damned bad luck on his part.
+In the Holiday Special Loner was already put through something similar in a quite brilliant prose story and later in this edition the same thing happens to him again(!), so the fact he’s caught up in a similar plot for the third time is damned bad luck on his part.

 Pitted against some suitably retro-attired warriors, each member of the Wildcat crew takes it in turn to see off their individual opponents by using the weapons or skills we’ve seen in the regular comic.
 This and the reprint of the origin story seem to be introducing new readers to Wildcat, which is grand if this were indeed a big, fat annual for an ongoing comic.
-But by this stage only Loner’s story still continued in the pages of Eagle, so it feels like a lot of this special it so far isn’t really aimed at established fans.
+But by this stage only Loner’s story still continued in the pages of Eagle so it feels strange a lot of this special so far isn’t really aimed at established fans.

-At least fans do get to see more of Loner’s bullets at last.
-We knew his modified antique six-shooter Babe has a variety of different futuristic bullets so it’s fun to see the boomerang one here.
+At least those fans do get to see more of Loner’s various bullets at last.
+We knew his modified antique six-shooter Babe had a variety of different futuristic bullets so it’s fun to see the boomerang one here.
 Of course, we could’ve seen more of these in the pages of Eagle but I haven’t read those stories yet.
 I’ll explain more about that at the end of the review.
 In between the tiny chunks of this story are other complete tales.

 First up is Turbo Jones who by this point feels like a completely different character to that in the preview’s reprint, such was his character development.
 Off on another mission illustrated by Vanyo, set some time after his first adventure, he and Robo are plucked from the air and dragged underwater by a mad alien who forces them to help him.
 One thing that immediately stands out here is the amount of story crammed into the six pages it takes up.
 It’s like the exact opposite of The Games.

 In fact, I’d go as far as to say every couple of pages here could’ve been made into a full chapter in the original comic without feeling too padded out.
 It does feel a bit rushed as a result but that’s probably only because I was so used to the slow build and ever increasing drama of the fortnightly serials.
-That’s not an issue unique to Wildcat.
+That’s not an problem unique to Wildcat.
 I remember when I used to buy 2000AD how I’d sometimes feel a bit underwhelmed by some of the strips in the annuals or specials because I was so used to epic storytelling.

-So Turbo and Robo have been captured to help this crazed alien with his insane plan to destroy the off-world mine where the materials to make the planet’s currency comes from.
+So Turbo and Robo have been captured to help this crazed alien with his insane plan to destroy the off-world mine where the materials to make the planet’s currency come from.
 Initially I was confused.
 The comic told us way back in the second issue how a planet-wide lung condition stopped anyone from being able to live above ground level, so how could their currency be mined off world?
 Well, this is actually only one source of this material.

 Anyway, the nefarious plot is right out of Goldfinger, which is not a complaint at all by the way.
 If the material, and thus the currency, is contaminated the economy tanks and the value of anyone’s own personal stash skyrockets.
 It’s an insane strip!
 It suits Wildcat perfectly and I’d have loved seeing this mystery play out over a serial.
 It’s fun and shows the potential of Wildcat to really tell any story it wanted to.
 This comic had no limits to its imagination.